“We haven’t bothered to explore the more difficult options”

 Jesus Saiz gets the month off and Javier Pina steps in for this issue.
 Pina’s artwork lacks the complexity and polish that Saiz brings to the series but it’s not a bad looking book by any means.
 There’s an overall lack of detail across the board which works fine for the dreamlike flashback but not for the bulk of the issue.
 Colorist Chris Sotomayor does a good job particularly during the military scene and in the latter half of the book where the all black prison garb maintains a sense of depth.

 Green Lantern: The Lost Army #4 picks up the pace a little from previous installments and we finally get to see what has happened to a number of other members of the Green Lantern Corps.
-With only two issues left there's a feeling that there's too much to resolve and not nearly enough time for Cullen Bunn to provide a satisfactory conclusion.
-We are two thirds of the way through the series and we haven't gotten any answers as to why the Army of Green Lanterns is lost yet.
-Javier Pina's artwork is a bit of a step behind what readers have come to expect from the first few issues.
-Three out of four lanterns.
+With only two issues left there’s a feeling that there’s too much to resolve and not nearly enough time for Cullen Bunn to provide a satisfactory conclusion.
+We are two thirds of the way through the series and we haven’t gotten any answers as to why the Army of Green Lanterns is lost yet.
+Javier Pina’s artwork is a bit of a step behind what readers have come to expect from the first few issues.
+Six out of ten lanterns.